jlord/old-site/content/blog/essential-electron.md

 ![Essential Electron screenshot](https://cloud.githubusercontent.com/assets/1305617/17867404/3e699c20-685f-11e6-9303-c98862a0540a.png)

 Technical documentation can be long, jargon-heavy and hard to know where to begin with.
-I think having detailed documentation is good in general, I felt there was a place for something simpler that answered fundamental questions about a project (in my case, Electron) in as few sentences as I could get it and replacing jargon with, well, whatever the opposite is, and defining potential new terms.
+I think having detailed documentation is good in general, but I felt there was a place for something simpler and took you from top to bottom on the topic in one go.

 I set out last week to try and see what this idea might look like, which resulted in [Essential Electron](http://jlord.us/essential-electron).
-It was an interesting challenge for all of the reasons I just listed above.
-I had to think about everything I wrote: is this _essential_, is this a new word or concept worth learning or is it jargon that can be expanded?
+It was an interesting challenge because I had to think about everything I wrote: is this _essential_, is this a new word or concept worth learning or is it jargon that can be expanded?
+And cut, cut, cut.
 I tried to use these guidelines:

 - Main section should be 2-3 sentences.
 - New concepts/words defined.